SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 as described in :ref:`Initialization_InitializerDelegationForValueTypes`.

-If you use an extension to add an initializer to a structure from a module other than the module that declares that structure, the new initializer must call one of the initializers from the original module before using or changing ``self``.
+If you use an extension to add an initializer to a structure that was declared in another module, the new initializer can't access ``self`` until it calls an initializer from the defining module.

 The example below defines a custom ``Rect`` structure to represent a geometric rectangle.
 The example also defines two supporting structures called ``Size`` and ``Point``,